functionless/functionless/README.md

 There are two aspects to Functionless:

-1. Type-Safe wrappers of CDK L2 Constructs
+1. Type-Safe wrappers of CDK L2 Constructs, such as Function and Table.
-2. An AppsyncFunction which represents the Appsync Resolver Pipeline
+2. An AppsyncFunction which represents the Appsync Resolver Pipeline with TypeScript syntax.

 ### Type-Safe Wrappers - Function and Table